datragingscholar/datragingscholar.github.io/_posts/2014-02-11-clean-code-tips-and-tricks-introduction-variables.md

 ---

 I recently organized a workshop for my team members to talk about Clean Code.
-It has been a major issue plaguing the team and has been slowing us down by generating tons of unreadable and unmaintainable code.
+It has been a major issue plaguing our code and has been slowing us down by generating tons of unreadable and unmaintainable code.
 So I took the oppoturnity of the Chinese New Year holidays and delivered these three-days talk online.

-I had great feedback from my team members and learned a few things myself by preaching the Clean Code concept along with part of the S.O.L.I.D Principle.
+I had great feedback from my team members and learned a few things myself by preaching the Clean Code concept along with the S.O.L.I.D Principle.
 The following weeks brought exiciting and notable results, the code quality improved significantly just by following these simple tips and tricks.
 Better still, even some skilled developers with many years of work experience showed signs of